 64 boxes.
 This material has been catalogued.
 Please search the archive catalogue for full details (Ref APO).
-An introduction to this collection, including an online gallery of selected material, can be viewed on the spotlight page.
+An introduction to this collection, including an online gallery of selected material, can be viewed on the collection in focus page.

 Research notes, correspondence, annotated exhibition and auction catalogues, and other associated material compiled by Paul Oppé throughout his career largely concerning eighteenth century British artists.
 Also includes material relating to the creation and maintenance of his own collection of drawings and watercolour, as well as an extensive set of diaries and notebooks that he maintained throughout his adult life.